Chairman, Jetwing Hotels

 “…I love people and always wanted to give my service to people.
 I disliked working with machines…” So when her elder sister – who is a Catholic nun introduced Hyacinth to Mr. Herbert Cooray through one of her friends, and an offer to join the hospitality trade was made, she took it up eagerly.

 Beginning at the very beginning as it were, Hyacinth’s long and illustrious career has today reached a pinnacle – where she is considered one of the most dynamic ladies in the hotel industry today as one of the three female general managers in the hotel industry in Sri Lanka.
 She joined Blue Oceanic Beach Hotel (now Jetwing Blue) in 1977, 38 years ago. "...at the time, tourism was beginning to pick up, with the master plan that was introduced in 1970.
-I began to work as a Trainee Receptionist and held the positions of Front Office Manager, Assistant Manager and moved up to the post of General Manager and Director General Manager…” she reminisces of her life of progress at Jetwing.
+I began to work as a Trainee Receptionist and held the positions of Front Office Manager, Assistant Manager, General Manager and moved up to the post of Director General Manager and Executive Director - Negombo..." she reminisces of her life of progress at Jetwing.
 One of the first female General Manager in Sri Lanka, she held the position of General Manager at Hunnas Falls Hotel (then part of the Jetwing group) for three years as well.
-Today she is at the helm of two of Jetwing’s landmark properties as Director General Manager of Jetwing Blue - a 05 Star Beach Resort with 120 rooms and 307 staff and General Manager of Jetwing Beach – with 78 rooms and 215 staff.
+Today she is at the helm of Jetwing’s landmark destination as Executive Director, Negombo overlooking a combined total of over 400 rooms.

 A former secretary of the Kandy Hoteliers Association and a former president of the Negombo Hoteliers Association, she has witnessed drastic changes in the industry over the years.
 She hopes one day to sit back and enjoy her retirement and see Jetwing grow with the next generation.